Google Workspace

 Verify in Audit Logs

-Check Keycard Console Audit Logs — you should see the same
+Check Keycard Console Audit Logs.
+You should see the same

-users:authenticate,users:authorize, andcredentials:issueevents, with the identity chain showing your user and the Google application.
+users:authenticate,users:authorize, andcredentials:issueevents, with the identity chain showing your user and the Google Application.